Jooty/MHW.Net/README.md

 - Armor
 - Weapons

-All classes are static, so you don't need to instantiate any classes.
+All classes are static, so you don't need to instantiate anything.
 ```cs
 using MHW.Net;